thortoken/neo-ico-smartcontract/README.md

 #### Current Status: Live on Testnet - Token Hash: 367a4e992f30295863ffed257b85c95179113e10

-Thor Token team has publish the token sale onto the Testnet.
+Thor Token team has publish the token sale onto the Testnet for testing